Necqui/NgRxStore/Readme.txt

 Run "ng serve" to run the app on localhost:4200

-How to upgrade the CLI
+How to upgrade the CLI changed on GitHub
 -----------------------

 npm uninstall -g angular-cli @angular/cli